 - How they value the credibility that a partnership offers; and

 - The ‘perceived’ endorsement a partnership with you provides.

 The next time you’re looking for a partnership think quality, not quantity – generic proposals won’t get you anywhere.
-Do your homework – take the time and effort to know your target partner, and engage with them.
+Take the time and effort to know your target partner, and engage with them around value and branding.